bloominstituteoftechnology/Sprint-Challenge--OS-Scheduling/README.md

 2. Describe the job of the Scheduler in the OS in general.

+The Scheduler select processes to load into memory to be executed by the CPU.
+Schedulers prioritize processes by moving them into different priority queues.
+Each queue has a specific quantum of time associated with it and each process in a specific queue is given that quantum of time to execute.

+If a process is not finished executing or is blocking, the scheduler will move the process to a lower level queue with a larger time quantum or the blocking queue.

 3. Describe the benefits of the MLFQ over a plain Round-Robin scheduler.

 ## Programming Exercise: The Lambda School Shell (`lssh`)